sendgrid/docs/source/User_Guide/Marketing_Campaigns/code_editor.md

 For contacts with no entry in a custom field, the substitution tag appears blank.
 To set a default value, use the following pattern:

 `[%first_name | Valued Customer%]`

 {% anchor h2 %}
+Adding Categories
+{% endanchor h2 %}

+Assigning categories to a campaign allow you to track emails based on your own categorization system.
+By assigning your campaign to a category, you can track statistics across multiple similar campaigns.
+Example categories: "Weekly Digest," "Product Announcements."

+1. Click on the "Settings" panel located on the left-hand side of the screen.

+1. In the "Settings" tab, under the "Campaign Settings" accordian panel, locate the "Categories" header.

+1. Click on the "Add Categories" line and then type in the tag to add and hit enter.

+Currently, only 10 categories can be added to each campaign.

+{% warning %}
+Categories should be used to group messages together by broad topic.
+If you need to attach unique data or identifiers to a message, use Unique Arguments instead.
+{% endwarning %}

+{% warning %}
+Categories must be in 7bit encoding using the US-ASCII character set.
+{% endwarning %}

+{% anchor h2 %}
 Previewing Your Campaign